Moshe Shalit: An open view of the world

 Shalit was a polyglot, as were most YIVO members.
 There was no conflict for these people between the discovery of the world in its diversity and describing and protecting Yiddish culture.
 In 1938, Shalit published an important work of research with the Almanac of the Wilno Yiddish Writers' and Journalists' Union for the celebration of the Union's 20th anniversary.
 The first part described the socialist direction of the association and retraced its steps since foundation.
-The second part was devoted to literary texts, notably those of the Yung Vilnè literary group and many articles reflecting on diverse socio-cultural subjects.
+The second part was devoted to literary texts, notably those of the Yung-Vilne literary group and many articles reflecting on diverse socio-cultural subjects.
 In the same year, Shalit was president of the Union of Yiddish Language Writers and Journalists.
 Recognition of the Jewish identity as a cultural phenomenon was important to Shalit.
 At that time in Wilno, there were 70,000 Jews, almost half the city's population.
 Philosophers, poets, artists, scientists, political militants, artisans, and shopkeepers all spoke Yiddish—and not just exclusively in the Jewish area around Zydowska and Straszuna streets.
 In this fertile environment, YIVO's intellectual activity was at its highest point.

 It has been estimated that, before the Second World War, there were approximately 11 million Yiddish-speakers in Europe and the two principal destinations for immigration, the United States and South America.
 YIVO linguists, philologists, lexicographers and grammarians studied the Yiddish language.
 Specialists considered Lithuanian Yiddish, spoken in Wilno, to be the most literary dialect of Yiddish.
 Members of YIVO (particularly Shalit) viewed Judaism foremost as a culture—rather than a religion.
 As with all cultures, Judaism's foundations were assumed to be spiritual.
 YIVO's researchers were not preoccupied with making it religious.